kkrishnak22/servicenow_doc/Scripts/Functions/addAddress/README.md

 gs.eventQueue(
   'event_name',         // Name of the event
-  glideRecordObject,    // Record to attach the event to recipients           // Comma-separated list of recipients );
+  glideRecordObject,    // Record to attach the event to recipients           // Comma-separated list of recipients // "to" );
 ```